ItzBloxxy/Void-Client/README.md

 > [!CAUTION]
-> The only official sources to download Bloxstrap are this GitHub repository and our official website: https://voidclient.netlify.app.
-Any other websites offering downloads or claiming to be us are not affiliated with or controlled by us.
+> The only **official** sources to download Void **Client** are this GitHub repository and our official website ```https://voidclient.netlify.app``` Any other websites offering downloads or claiming to be us are not affiliated with or controlled by us.

 > [!IMPORTANT]
 > This project is discontinued due to "**Bitdancer's**" fault **fflags** don't exist anymore.
 (Only a small allowlist!)